stonysystems/automan/artifact/README.md

 ## Experimental Figures and Scripts

-We will introduce you to the key results in each figure to help you interpret the results.
+We will introduce the key results in each figure to help you interpret the results.

 ### Figure 8: